|Project Rationale and Linkage to Country/Regional Strategy

 Road Institutions.
 Karnataka Public Works, Ports, and Inland Water Transport Department (KPWD) is the main institution of the government of Karnataka (GOK), responsible for SHs and MDRs.
 KPWD established Karnataka Road Development Corporation (KRDCL) in 1999, to promote surface infrastructure by taking up specific road works and bridges, and to take up projects on PPP formats.
 In addition, Karnataka State Highways Improvement Project (KSHIP) was established as a project implementation unit (PIU) to undertake multilaterally financed projects.
 KSHIP has an independent structure with its own offices, staff, and headed by a Chief Project Officer.
 For rural roads, GOK has established the Karnataka Rural Roads Development Agency (KRRDA), which manages rural roads through KRRDA funds made available from the state budget and national rural roads scheme.

 Government Strategy.
 While Karnataka is amongst the better performing states in India, development is uneven, being focused around the capital region of Bangalore/ Mysore and the coastal towns of Mangalore/ Udupi.
 Given its poor rail network, Karnataka is heavily dependent on its road network for linkage between the rural and urban economies.
 In its state road policy (2009) GOK recognizes the importance of road development as an engine of economic growth, and proposes to develop the CRN to Indian Roads Congress (IRC) standards with 2-lane width.
 To achieve this, GOK has been using a combination of budgetary, PPP, World Bank, and ADB financing to improve state roads.
-KSHIP-I was a World Bank Project of 2001 approval for $360 million, addressing about 2400 km of roads.
+KSHIP-I was a World Bank Project of 2001 approval for $360 million.
 KSHIP-II, which is ongoing and covers about 1500 km of roads, has two parts: a World Bank approval of 2011 for a $350 million loan, and an ADB approval of 2010 for a $315 million loan.
 However, the development of the CRN roads requires further substantial funding, estimated to be of the order of $1.7 billion.